Rust Saiargaliev

 • Varlock, which adds a committed .env.schema, type/required metadata, redacted config checks, and secret leak scanning.

-This does not protect against code running inside the target process: that code can read its own environment.
-It mainly reduces workspace-level secret sprawl: fewer plaintext files for tools, agents, or accidental commits to stumble over.
+None of this protects you from code running inside the target process: that code can read its own environment.
+The win is smaller than that, but still useful: fewer plaintext secrets sitting around for tools, agents, or accidental commits to stumble over.